 The Diocese of Wellington comprises an area in the North Island of New Zealand lying south of a line from the mouth of the Okehu stream on the Tasman Sea to Ruapehu, and across to Pongaroa on the East Coast.
 The Diocesan Bishop, Assistant Bishop and the Anglican Centre are located in Wellington, the nation's Capital.

-In the Diocese there are over 90 parishes and ministry units including a number of specialist units and chaplaincies.
-Five Maori pastorates within the boundaries of the Diocese look to Te Pihopatanga o Aotearoa for pastoral oversight.
+In the Diocese there are over 80 parishes and mission units including a number of specialist units and chaplaincies.
+The five Maori pastorates within the boundaries of the Diocese look to Te Pihopatanga o Aotearoa for pastoral oversight.

 The first Anglican service in the Diocese was held in September 1839, on the immigrant ship "Tory" as it lay anchored off Somes Island.
 Two months later two great pioneer missionaries, Henry Williams and his future son-in-law Octavius Hadfield, arrived on the Kapiti coast of the North Island and began to lay the foundations of the Anglican Church in this Diocese.